 - Cream of Chicken Soup

-I tested the Cream of Mushroom soup with my Nima Sensor, and Nima did not detect any gluten.
-You can find these at most Walmarts across the U.S.
+I tested the Cream of Mushroom soup with my Nima Sensor.
+Nima smiled, which meant it didn’t detect gluten.
+You can find these cans of soup at most Walmarts across the U.S.

-I also tested other Great Value products for gluten, and share more gluten-free finds at Walmart, in this article, What’s Gluten Free at Walmart?
+I tested other Great Value products for gluten, and shared more gluten-free finds at Walmart in this article, What’s Gluten Free at Walmart?

 Are Boulder Organic Soups Gluten Free?

 The only issue is that this brand is hard to find.
-I’ve found them in Colorado (the brand’s home state), but even in Colorado, they’re sparingly found.
-You can also find them in parts of California, New Mexico, Wyoming and Utah.
+I’ve seen them in Colorado (the brand’s home state), but even in Colorado, you can only find a few varieties and never the one I want (I want the chicken noodle soup!).
+You can also find them in select cities in California, New Mexico, Wyoming, and Utah.

 Does Trader Joe’s Carry Gluten-Free Soups?